fogcannon3/MVX-Music-Review-CCAPDEV-MCO/README.md

 - /server/routes/main.js  --> connects express to all pages
                              --> also facilitates routing of different pages, along with the changes in page title and description as needed by diff pages
 - package.json            --> packages all files together into one cohesive package

-MCO Phase 3 To-Do:
-- CSS and EJS polishing
-- Proper content recommendations and filtering (tentative)
-- Log-In and Register
-- Rate and Review
-- Deployment (as an actual website)
-- User information hashing (username and password)